-All our St Peter's families are invited to join the St Peter the Apostle Parish Community.

-The Catechists welcome your family to join a weekend mass.
+All our St Peter's families are invited to join the St Peter the Apostle Parish Community, and the Catechists invite your family to join a weekend Mass.

 A Children's Liturgy Program is available at the 8.30am Mass during the school term.
-This program includes children ages 4-9 years to participate in prayers, drawings, craft, drama, songs or games based on the Gospel readings.
+This program includes children ages 4-9 years, to participate in prayers, drawings, craft, drama, songs and games based on the Gospel readings.

-Weekend Mass Times at St Peter the Apostle Parish:
+Weekend Mass Times at St Peter the Apostle Parish

-Saturday 6pm

-Sunday 8.30am
+\Rightarrow Saturday 6pm \Rightarrow Sunday 8.30am

-Sunday 10am

-Sunday 5pm
+- \Rightarrow Sunday 10am - ⇒ Sunday 5pm